alpaddesai/ExecutiveMBA/README.md

 # Executive MBA

-Project provides an overview of an Executive MBA
+Project provides an overview of an application for Executive MBA

 ![image](ExecutiveMBA.jpg)